alfco333/CvApp/README.md

 * Clean Architecture
 * MVP
 * Multi-Modules with Gradle (Data - Domain - App/Presentation)
+* Dagger for dependencies injection
+* Realm for the local storage
+* Delegates to manage how the view is composed

 Each of them with a specific purpose: